-Another benefit is that you will get to learn the basics of running a small business venture like controlling operating expenses, keeping overhead costs low and managing inventory.
+Another benefit is learning the basics of running a small business venture, like controlling operating expenses, keeping overhead costs low, and managing inventory.
 You will also be able to pick up the basics of marketing and customer management from running an online business, which will help you later when you venture out on your own.

 - Downsize Your Lifestyle

 A blanket downsizing of your lifestyle is another great way to save money.